LeDragoX/Win-Debloat-Tools/README.md

 This project collects PowerShell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.

-I test these scripts on a Windows 10 Professional 64-Bit (English) virtual machine.
+I test these scripts on a Windows 10 Professional 64-Bit (English/Brazilian) virtual machine.
 Please let me know if you encounter any issues.
 Home Edition and different languages are not supported.
 These scripts are intended for tech-savvy administrators, who know what they are doing and just want to